thma/lambda-ski/part2.md

 3. A graph-reduction engine which implements the combinator rewrite rules as an efficient graph reduction

-The basic idea boils down to thew following:
+The basic idea is as follows:

-Take a program like `main = (\x y -> x) 3 4` and compile it to variable-free combinator expressions, in this case `K 3 4`.
+Take a program like `main = (\x y -> x) 3 4` and compile it to a variable-free combinator expressions, in this case `K 3 4`.
 Then apply the combinator reduction rules like `K x y = x` until normal-form is reached.

-Graph-reduction is used as an efficient implementation technique for these reduction rules in order to avoid term rewriting which would involve a lot of intermediary memory allocation.
+Graph-reduction is used as an efficient implementation technique for these reduction rules.
 For example the reduction of `K` is implemented as follows:

 ```haskell